 A mother or father has the right to child care leave until the child reaches the age of three years.
 Child care leave may be used by one person at a time.
 A parental benefit is awarded for 435 days from the date when entitlement to the benefit arose.

-Child care leave can be used in several parts but 14 days of advance notice must always be given.
-Child care leave may also be taken in one go, or be interrupted by a return to work before being resumed until the child reaches three years of age.
+Parental leave can be used in several parts but 30 days of advance notice must always be given.
+It may also be taken in one go, or be interrupted by a return to work before being resumed before the child reaches three years of age.

-The employee is entitled to up to 30 calendar days of academic leave per year for attending training.
+The employee is entitled to up to 30 calendar days of academic leave per year to attend training.
 For degree and job-related training, the employer must pay the average daily remuneration to the employee for 20 calendar days.
 The employee is free to use unpaid leave to cover the remaining 10 calendar days.

-To finish degree studies, the employee is given an additional 15 calendar days of academic leave, compensated by the employer on the basis of the minimum wage.
+To complete degree studies, the employee is given an additional 15 calendar days of academic leave, compensated by the employer on the basis of minimum wage.

 The employer contributes 13% towards healthcare insurance.

 The main costs of work accidents are covered by the Health Insurance Fund (for sickness benefit and medical expenses) and the Unemployment Insurance Fund (for workability allowances and work rehabilitation).

 In case of a work accident, the employee’s waiting period is one working day, and from the second day, the expenses are covered by the Health Insurance.
 For general accidents, the waiting period is three working days.
 The employer covers the next five days, and from the ninth-day expenses are covered by Health Insurance.

 Unemployment insurance is compulsory when working in Estonia.
 It serves to ensure employees are against unemployment, the collective termination of employment contracts, or employer insolvency.
 Benefits are funded from unemployment insurance contributions.